travis-ci/docs-travis-ci-com/user/languages/python.md

 This guide covers build environment and configuration topics specific to Python projects.
 Please make sure to read our [Getting Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.

-Python builds are not available on the OSX environment.
+Python builds are not available on the OS X environment.

 <div id="toc"></div>